 You may also navigate to a waypoint using the "Navigate..." menu.
+Navigate' button is also available in properties window.

-7.1.9 Waypoints contextual menus
+7.1.10 Waypoints contextual menus

 Next is a list of all the functions present in the various waypoints contextual menus: